Greenhouse Gas Emissions

 Greenhouse Gas Emissions Industry Score

-For our environmental impact metric we have partnered with Apparel Impact Institute (Aii) to estimate the most recent annual greenhouse gas (GHG) emissions for the garment sector.
+For our environmental impact metric we have partnered with Apparel Impact Institute (Aii) to estimate the most recent annual greenhouse gas (GHG) emissions for the garment sector's supply chain (Tier 1 - 4).

 To stay within a 1.5°C trajectory needed to avoid a climate disaster, the sector needs to achieve a 45% reduction by 2030 (using 2019 as a baseline year) and carbon neutrality by 2050.
-The 1% decrease between first cycle and the third illustrates that the industry is far from the progress needed to stay on track to limit global heating to an average of 1.5 degrees Celsius.
+The 7% increase in emissions illustrates that we are far from the progress needed to stay on track to limit global heating to an average of 1.5 degrees Celsius.

 Projected GHG emissions for the garment sector 2019 - 2030